Signed in as:

 - 82% of inmates did not graduate high school.

-- 50% of all inmates return to prision by year five.
+- 50% of all inmates return to prison by year five.

 - Limited parenting skills.